An Abundance of Apples and Pears

-Place the apples, pears, half the coconut oil, soft dark brown sugar, orange zest and juice into a large saucepan and heat gently for 15 minutes until the fruit is tender.
+Place the apples, pears, half the coconut oil, coconut sugar, orange zest and juice into a large saucepan and heat gently for 15 minutes until the fruit is tender.

-In a large bowl, use a fork to rub the coconut oil into the ground almonds and oats to make a crumble.
-With a spoon, mix in the demerara sugar.
+In a large bowl, use a fork to rub the coconut oil into the ground almonds and oats to make a crumble, or, alternatively, add to a food processor and blitz.

 Tip the softened fruit mixture into an ovenproof dish and scatter the crumble over the top.